Top 5 Reasons Entrepreneurship is Important for Students

+Another reason that entrepreneurship is important for students is that creating a startup builds important skills and mindset.
 In the traditional classroom setting, students are taught not to fail, and strive towards answering questions perfectly, which is not always practical.
 In entrepreneurship courses, students have to find both the problem and several innovative approaches to solve complex problems that lack a definitive answer.
 The ideas and skills instilled in entrepreneurship training, such as creating and testing a new business concept, help students gain confidence as they continue to explore their education, as well as possible future career paths.
 It encourages exploration and a growth mindset, and aligns the objectives of the startup with how projects tend to work in the real world, keeping students intrinsically excited about the process.

 Students discover how to collect and analyze data to make accurate risk calculations, learn from business professionals and assess their feedback to see how well it aligns with their mission, plus deliver multiple startup pitches.
 High school is a time when students are beginning to develop their world views and philosophy of life, setting the tone for their mindset, while also having been raised with the latest technology which has prepared them to be able to problem solve well.
 Entrepreneurship education teaches students to have a growth mindset, no matter their differences in world view, by encouraging the idea that skills and intelligence are improved through time and effort, rather than being fixed.

 3) The entrepreneurial process helps you find your purpose